CBAM

 - Operational Delays: Non-compliance can cause operational delays due to the time required to resolve the compliance issues and submit the necessary documentation.

-- Increased Compliance Costs: Companies may face increased compliance costs in the future as they may need to implement more stringent measures to ensure adherence to CBAM regulations.
+- Increased Compliance Costs: Companies may face increased compliance costs in the future as they may need to implement more stringent measures to ensure compliance with CBAM regulations.